 - The namelist setup is performed and the crash kernel is preloaded.
-If crashkernel=size@16M is not specified at boot time, no action is performed. - A dump is taken on kernel panic only.
-Options can be set to also force a dump on oops (PANIC_ON_OOPS), out-of-memory (PANIC_ON_OOM) and unknown NMI (UNKNOWN_NMI_PANIC). - Kexec is used to start the crash kernel at run level 1 using the current root file system and console device. - Crash files are saved to disk using gzip compression. - A reboot is performed immediately after crash files are saved.
+If crashkernel=size@16M is not specified at boot time, no action is performed. - By default, a dump is taken on kernel panic, dump on oops (PANIC\ON\OOPS=1) and out-of-memory (PANIC\ON\OOM=1).
+Options can be set to force a dump on unknown NMI (UNKNOWN\NMI\PANIC) also.
+If desired, these options can be unset so that a dump is taken only on kernel panic. - Kexec is used to start the crash kernel at run level 1 using the current root file system and console device. - Crash files are saved to disk using gzip compression. - A reboot is performed immediately after crash files are saved.
 An option can be set for the kernel to remain running and not reboot after the save.